adnan12398/handas-laptop/README.md

 # handas-laptop

- A Simple landing page in HTML and CSS
+Simple landing page in HTML and CSS